Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Introduction

 \section{Introduction}

-This paper studies quantum variations of the Shannon capacity of graphs via the theory of asymptotic spectra.
-The Shannon capacity of a graph $G$ was introduced by Shannon in~\cite{MR0089131} and is defined as
+This paper studies quantum variations of the \emph{Shannon capacity} of graphs via the \emph{theory of asymptotic spectra}.
+The Shannon capacity of a graph $G$, introduced by Shannon in~\cite{MR0089131}, is defined as

-where $\alpha(G)$ denotes the independence number of~$G$ and where~$G^{\boxtimes n}$ denotes the $n$-th strong graph product power of~$G$.
-(All concepts used in this introduction will be defined in Section~\ref{sec: preliminaries}.)
-The definition of this graph parameter is motivated by the study of classical communication channels.
-One associates to a classical channel the \emph{confusability graph} with vertices being the input symbols of the channel, and edges given by pairs of input symbols that may be mapped to the same output by the channel with a nonzero probability.
-The Shannon capacity then measures the amount of information that can be transmitted over the channel without error, asymptotically.
+where $\alpha(G)$ denotes the \emph{independence number} of~$G$ and where~$G^{\boxtimes n}$ denotes the $n$-th \emph{strong graph product} power of~$G$.
+(All concepts used in the introduction will be explicitly defined in Section~\ref{sec: preliminaries}.)
+The definition of Shannon capacity is motivated by the study of \emph{classical communication channels}.
+One associates to a classical channel the \emph{confusability graph} with vertices given by the input symbols of the channel, and edges given by the pairs of input symbols that are mapped to the same output by the channel with a nonzero probability.
+The Shannon capacity of the confusability graph then measures the amount of information that can be transmitted over the channel without error, asymptotically.